rackerlabs/support-how-to/content/how-to/retired-articles/RETIRING-CONTENT/index.md

 5. (Optional) If the product's index page lists the retired article, see the **Remove the article from the product\_index.md page** section.

-After the pull request is ready, post a link in the #how-to slack channel for review and merge.
+After the pull request is ready, post a link in the Microsfot&reg; Teams "review-requests" channel in "Docs", for review and merge.

 ### Redirect the article to the retired notification page